 Lonely yet driven, Ubo had acquired a position in the Office of Helovx Advocacy and earned a sought-after post to the Ambassadorial Program.
 Her grandest day had been her assignment to Ramaxia Primada.

-Five days into her twentieth year, that’s when she met Mylie White, a plump woman with dark hair and pale white skin.
+Five days into her twentieth year, that’s when she met Mylie White, a plump helovx with dark hair and pale white skin.
+The woman spoke a strange lyrical English and while together one day in a cramped vertical, Ubo inquired after which isle in the African Trisect, she hailed.

 To be near Mylie, she’d taken a low-paying managerial job in a restaurant on base.
 The woman had supported Ubo during this vocational decline, and the week of her planned return to Australia, they chose to leave Ramaxia together.